anuragxel/roadwork-dataset/README.md

   - Please also download videos_compressed.z{00..07} to unzip this file.
   - Format: `<city_name>_<sequence_id>_<video_id>_<frame_id>.mp4`

-## Scripts
+## Scripts and Models

-Example scripts showing how to use the dataset and run the models.
-We have provided an `environment.yaml` to create a conda environment for running these models.
+Example scripts in the form of Jupyter Notebooks showing how to use the dataset and run the models and visualize the results.
+We have provided an `environment.yaml` to create a conda environment for running these models (except for `description-visualize.ipynb`).

+`explore-roadwork-data.ipynb`
+- **Description:** Visualizes and Explores ROADWork dataset and show simple usecases.

 `instance-visualize.ipynb`
 - **Description:** Visualizes instance segmentation ground truth and model trained on ROADWork dataset.